Am I eligible for funding if I have not yet completed a doctorate degree?

 Do reference letters need to be submitted in English?

-Are there formatting requirements for the Cover Letter?
+Are there formatting requirements for the draft article?

 Yes.
 Your draft article for a peer-reviewed journal should be between 4,000-7,000 words, with complete citations, preferably collated as ONE single Microsoft Word Document (.doc or .docx) file.

-All draft articles and book proposals must be formatted with double-spacing.
+All draft articles must be formatted with double-spacing.
 Footnotes and endnotes may be single-spaced but must be included within the limits of the proposal.
-Draft articles or book proposals not adhering to these guidelines will not be considered.
+Draft articles not adhering to these guidelines will not be considered.

 Can I submit my drat journal article for publication in any journal of my choice?